lgmorand/hands-on-lab-agent-framework-on-azure/docs/workshop.md

 <details>
 <summary><strong>Information (optional): Time to brag </strong></summary>

-If you have finished you gained a GG from our mascott Bits !
+If you have finished you gained a GG from our mascot Bits !

 [![gg-mascott](./assets/xmasbit.jpeg)](./assets/xmasbit.jpeg)